gristlabs/grist-help/help/self-managed.md

 Grist can be configured to use Redis as an external state cache.
 For most Grist functionality, this is optional.
-It is required for webhook support.
+It is required for webhook support, and recommended for snapshot support.
 To use, just set `REDIS_URL` to something like `redis://hostname/N` where `N` is a redis database number.

 ```